ibexa/documentation-developer/docs/update_and_migration/from_4.3/update_from_4.3_new_commerce.md

 # Update with new Commerce packages

-This update procedure applies if you have a v4.3 installation, and you do not use commerce packages.
+This update procedure applies if you have a v4.3 installation, and you do not use Commerce packages.

 ## Update from v4.3.x to v4.3.latest